 Constant and effect values for calculating N2O emissions from agricultural fields based on the S&B model

 4.2.
-Emissions from the collection, drying and storage of raw materials o drying and storage of raw materials.
+Emissions from the collection, drying and storage of raw materials raw materials.

 Emissions from the collection, drying and storage of raw materials include all emissions related to fuel use in the: